ianlimle/github-actions/README.md

 ## github-actions

-This repository documents the YAML file syntax and configuration for certain CI pipelines using GitHub Actions under ./github/workflows
+This repository documents the YAML files for certain CI pipelines using GitHub Actions under ./github/workflows
 1. **Build, Publish, Deploy to Amazon ECS**
 - aws-deploy-ecs.yaml
 2. **Build, Publish, Deploy on GKE**